Methodology

 Trust And Provenance Signals

 HVTracker surfaces supply-chain signals separately from the health score.
-These indicators help readers judge release hygiene and verifiability, but they do not currently affect rank.
+These indicators help readers judge release hygiene and verifiability, and they do affect the live HVTrust rank.

 - npm provenance